 Latency period between Ethernet and WiFi

-The latency can be defined as the delay between the input being processed and corresponding output in real time.
+The latency can be defined as the delay between the input being processed and the corresponding output in real time.
 The latency periods are very low that it may not be noticeable in most cases.
-But it plays an important role when it comes to online gaming, trading and stock markets, VOIP etc.
+But it plays an important role when it comes to online gaming, trading, and stock markets, VOIP etc.

 ping 192.168.1.1 or ping 192.168.0.1